ntrupin/abstractml/README.md

 ![](https://img.shields.io/github/stars/abstractml/abstractml.svg) ![](https://img.shields.io/github/forks/abstractml/abstractml.svg)

+### We're looking for someone to help build the precompiler.
+If you would like to help, please open an issue.

 An HTML abstraction focused on simplicity, providing beautiful, easy syntax to create webpages.

 Like it?
 Leave us a star, it will help attract more visitors and contributors!